 2B-4.
 Public Notification for Proposals from Organizations Not Previously Funded.
-(All Applicants) Special NOFO Section VII.B.3.a.(4) Describe in the field below how your CoC notified the public: 1. that your CoC's local competition was open and accepting project applications; 2. that your CoC will consider project applications from organizations that have not previously received CoC Program funding; 3. about how project applicants must submit their project applications; 4. about how your CoC would determine which project applications it would submit to HUD for funding; and 5. how your CoC effectively communicated with individuals with disabilities, including making information accessible in electronic formats.
+(All Applicants) Special NOFO Section VII.B.3.a.(4) Describe in the field below how your CoC notified the public: 1. that your CoC's local competition was open and accepting project applications; 2. that your CoC will consider project applications from organizations that have not previously received CoC Program funding; 3. about how project applicants must submit their project applications; about how your CoC would determine which project applications it would submit to HUD for funding; and how your CoC effectively communicated with individuals with disabilities, including making information accessible in electronic formats.

 - 1. COC NOTIFIES PUBLIC THAT COC CONSIDERS PROJECT APPS FROM ORGS NOT PREVIOUSLY FUNDED. through announcing provider funding opportunities on the CoC website, through social media (Facebook, Twitter, Instagram) and by soliciting new apps through TRANSPARENT PUBLIC PROCESS w/targeted phone and email outreach to VSPs, Tribal Entities, housing authority, and healthcare partners in advance of TA Workshop. - 2.
-COC NOTIFIES PUBLIC OF LOCAL COMPETITION AND PROCESS FOR SUBMITTING APPLICATIONS by discussing process at public mtgs (Performance Review Committee 9/1/22; CoC Board 10/4/22; Racial Equity Committee 7/20/22); emailing process to community-wide listservs (2,800+recipients) (8/23/22); hosting TA Workshop to provide info to applicants including on proposal submission (9/8/22 and 9/14/22); New projects submitted via email by 9/19/22. - 3.
+COC NOTIFIES PUBLIC OF LOCAL COMPETITION AND PROCESS FOR SUBMITTING APPLICATIONS by discussing process at public mtgs (Performance Review Committee 6/28/21; CoC Board 6/8/22; System Performance Committee 8/25/22); emailing process to community-wide listservs (2,800+ recipients) (8/1/22); hosting TA Workshop to provide info to applicants including on proposal submission (8/10/22); and announcing competition on CoC website (8/16/22).
+Renewal and new project apps were submitted online via PRESTO software by 8/25/22. - 3.
 COC INFORMS PUBLIC ABOUT PROJECT REVIEW & SUBMISSION TO HUD through pre-competition notices posted on CoC website and explanation at public mtgs and TA Workshop.
 The Project Review Committee created the project scorecard (approved by Board), reflecting HUD threshold requirements (e.g. serving eligible populations; participating in CES) and no requirement of prior CoC grant experience.
 All apps submitted w/in 72 hrs of the deadline are subject to threshold review and included in process.
 Renewal Projects are scored on performance and agency capacity; new projects are prioritized based on ability to meet community need and org capacity.
 This information is made publicly available through the TA workshop and supporting written materials. - 4.
 COC COMMUNICATED EFFECTIVELY W/INDIVS W/DISABILITIES through communication about competition in accessible formats: announcements at open mtgs remotely/in ADA-accessible locations w/accommodations upon request; emails w/e-reader capabilities; offered 1-1 TA in format applicant chooses.
 After TA Wkshp, attendees participated in survey w/questions about accessibility/format of materials; input will inform efforts to improve future materials.